-On the shop page, there was an additional navigation bar above the main bar which had a contact number plus the account and basket links and a wish list link.
+On the shop page, there was an additional navigation bar above the main bar with a contact number plus the account and basket links and a wish list link.

-To find key topics like delivery information and returns and refund policies, we’d to go into the FAQ section in the footer.
+To find key topics like delivery information and returns and refund policies, we had to go into the FAQ section in the footer.
 That was OK.